 Taste: Salted caramel, toffee, honey, pepper, orange, chocolate and oak.
 More peppery spice then some soft smoke, subtle at first but rises at the finish to leave a dry, woody and peaty finish.

-Value for Money: At £85 it is certainly not a cheap dram, but compare that price to a 21 year old single malt and we once again see the exceptional value for money that is to be found in the blended malt category.
+Thoughts: At £85 it is certainly not a cheap dram, but compare that price to a 21 year old single malt and we once again see the exceptional value for money that is to be found in the blended malt category.

 It’s not that I didn’t enjoy the ten year old, I did, but this is something else entirely.
 A fantastic dram that takes the Rock Island template and ages it to a new level of maturity.
 Fantastically complex, it manages to show both the telltale signs of age whilst retaining a zip and a freshness you would expect from a much younger dram.
 Excellent.